utsav-verma/TiktokClone/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-Using Model View Architecture to design front-end and back-end
+Using Model View Controller Architecture to design front-end and back-end

 A few resources to get you started if this is your first Flutter project: